Dark-eXe/Movie-Mining/README.md

 # DSCI 510 Final Project
 This repository contains the final project for DSCI 510 - Principles of Programming for Data Science at USC (University of Southern California) Viterbi School of Engineering for the Fall 2023 semester.
 Tasks included web scraping for data, data cleaning/pre-processing, and running analyses to extract statistical insights.
+This project was originally developed using GitHub Classroom.

 ## Name of the Project
 Movie Data Mining